LieberInstitute/fentanyl_rat_hb_amy/code/05_DEA/README.md

     * **2\.1 Comparison of gene DE signal for substance and behavior in habenula**: the gene *t*-stats for substance and behavior DGE analyses were contrasted in habenula.

     * **2\.2 Comparison of gene DE signal for substance and behavior in amygdala**: the gene *t*-stats for substance and behavior DGE analyses were contrasted in amygdala.

+    * **2\.3 Comparison of gene DE signal for substance and behavior in habenula and amygdala**: the gene *t*-stats for substance and behavior DGE analyses in habenula and amygdala were compared.